Ruban2205/Data-Science-Introduction/README.md

 Please ensure your contributions adhere to the coding style and guidelines used in the repository.

-## 📃 LICENCE
+## 📃 License

-This repository is licenced under the [MIT LICENCE](/LICENCE).
+This repository is licenced under the [MIT LICENSE](/LICENSE).
 You are free to use, modify, and distribute the code and content within this repository for personal or commercial purposes.
 However, please provide attribution to the original repository by linking back to it.

 ## 📧 Contact